MaxHiit/particeep-test/README.md

 Take initiative, there are bonus points if

-    - It is pretty
+- Make is pretty
-    - You use REDUX correctly
+- Use REDUX correctly
 - There is an attention to details

 /!\ Deleting the asynchronous behavior in movies.js will cause the test to be cancelled.